-Giant’s Causeway, renowned for its polygonal columns of layered basalt, is the only World Heritage Site in N Ireland.
-Resulting from a volcanic eruption 60 million years ago, this is the focal point for a designated Area of Outstanding Natural Beauty and has attracted visitors for centuries.
+The Giant's Causeway, renowned for its polygonal columns of layered basalt, is the only UNESCO World Heritage Site in Northern Ireland.
+Resulting from a volcanic eruption 60 million years ago, this is the focal point of a designated Area of Outstanding Natural Beauty and has attracted visitors for centuries.
 It harbours a wealth of local and natural history.
-Other noteworthy items include: a Spanish Armada shipwreck site (‘La Girona’) & many traces of the legendary giant – Finn MacCool.

 Point of interest:40,000+ polygonal basalt columns.
 Giant’s Boot, The Organ etc